 Witness awesome things and experience nature: walk in the forest, stroll on the beach, sit in the garden, listen to the birdsong, watch the clouds pass by, beautiful flowers.
 See what is wonderful in the world: people who do good, what makes you laugh.

 Take exercise: go for a run, participate in a sport.
+If time is limited even short 10-20 min bursts of intense exercise are beneficial.

 Relax with other people; friends and family.